smugmug/goawsroles/README.md

 ### Dependencies

-This package depends on the still-develop "official" AWS SDK for Go at
+This package depends on the nascent "official" AWS SDK for Go at

         github.com/awslabs/aws-sdk-go/aws